kelly-olsson/COMP-2800-DTC-13-RepairShare/README.md

 The API keys can be found below, but are also included in the file:

-Google Map API: AIzaSyAnPKEQ1r5Z2vh8V9G-N9WRPLSou7spnJE Firebase API: AIzaSyAdM3ePl65L34esirhXE7smv_aUNjECrnc Facebook App ID: 406396073699983
+Google Map API
+Firebase API
+Facebook App ID

 ### Installation location